-Throughout the four or five semesters of the CREATE Program, teacher candidates are treated as early childhood professionals and held to high expectations.
-In the CREATE Program, we hold teacher candidates to the National Association of Young Children's fifth standard, "Becoming a Professional:"
+Throughout students' time in the Early Childhood Education Program, teacher candidates are treated as early childhood professionals and held to high expectations.
+In the Early Childhood Education Program, we hold teacher candidates to the National Association for the Education of Young Children's (NAEYC) sixth standard, "Becoming a Professional:"

-Candidates identify and conduct themselves as members of the early childhood profession.
+Candidates prepared in early childhood degree program identify and conduct themselves as members of the early childhood profession.
 They know and use ethical guidelines and other professional standards related to early childhood practice.
 They are continuous, collaborative learners who demonstrate knowledgeable, reflective, and critical perspectives on their work, making informed decisions that integrate knowledge from a variety of sources.
 They are informed advocates for sound educational practices and policies.